s-kyy/C472-proj-2/README.md

  d : smoothing factor, float > 0.0
  P : [0 : don't include priors, 1: include priors] *For the purpose of analysis in Report; 1 by default.*
  BYOM : [0 : don't use BYOM, 1: use BYOM] *0 by default*

+Note: To see the F1 metric outputted to the evaluation text file, we made a new branch "F1" that has the code.
+This was for the sake being able to do the analysis in our report.
+The submitted code is the same as master.